Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt of Poem, "Thy Homecoming"
+Introduction and Excerpt from "Thy Homecoming"

-The Whitmanesque form of this poem will be immediately apparent to readers.
+From Paramahansa Yogananda's Songs of the Soul, the Whitmanesque form of this poem will be immediately apparent to readers.
 It spills across the page in robust, long sentences that burst the bounds of the ordinary poetic line.
 And such a form befits magnificently the subject of this poem: the uniting of the individual soul with the Over-Soul, or Divine Reality.

 The speaker's metaphoric locus could only be the Milky Way, far beyond the little Earth but still part of humankind's astronomical awareness.
 His brilliant descriptions bring much needed light to the imagination as it attempts to envision such a place in the galaxy.

-Excerpt of "Thy Homecoming"
+Excerpt from "Thy Homecoming"

 Thy mansion of the heavens is lit by perennial auroral displays of mystic lights.